KavinduDissanayake/MokupUI-SwiftUIKIt/README.md

 # MokupUI-SwiftUIKIt

-This is a project based on the rest mockapi rewards (https://621f4674311a70591407189f.mockapi.io) APIS.
+This is a project based on the  mockup rewards (https://621f4674311a70591407189f.mockapi.io) APIS.
 And  follows the MVVM architecture based on swift uikit